val-l-hosler/Angular-Udemy-Tutorial-2/README.md

 2. Fixed the following bugs in the instructor’s project:
     * Ensured that the items on the shopping list are unique and the amount is appropriately updated when adding an ingredient.
     * Ensured that the ingredients per recipe are unique and the amount is appropriately updated when adding an ingredient.
+    * Ensured the recipe names are unique in the recipe list.
     * Redirected a logged-in user back to their previous page if they refresh the application.
     * Made the edited recipe list persistent over page refreshes for logged-in users.
     * Made the shopping list persistent over page refreshes.